Investigating the universe

 Searching for exoplanets

 Airbus Crisa played a key role in the development of CHEOPS (the CHaracterising ExOPlanet Satellite).
-This European Space Agency scientific satellite is the first mission devoted to studying the mass, density and composition of Earth-like extrasolar planets – with the goal of understanding these alien worlds and verifying whether some could support life.
+This European Space Agency scientific satellite is the first European mission devoted to studying the mass, density and composition of Earth-like extrasolar planets – with the goal of understanding these alien worlds and verifying whether some could support life.

 The CHEOPS core elements provided by Airbus Crisa are the On-Board Computer, the Remote Interface Unit, and the Power Conditioning and Distribution Unit.